cmakelib/cmakelib-component-storage/README.md

 ## Bug reports and feature requests

-If you want to submit a Bug report/feature request create a [Github Issue].
+Bug reports and feature requests can be submitted by creating a [Github Issue].

-If you have a question please use [Github Discussion]
+Questions should be posted using [Github Discussion]

 [CMLIB]:             https://github.com/cmakelib
 [CMake-lib]:         https://github.com/cmakelib